 Paul holds a B.S. from the United States Air Force Academy and an M.B.A. from the Stanford Graduate School of Business, and currently serves as the Chairman of the US Air Force Academy Endowment.
 Paul spends his off hours cycling the hills west of Palo Alto to prepare for "century" rides as well as jogging throughout the San Francisco Peninsula (when he is not gathering material to terrorize his partner Mike Gordon).

-Accel Partners has been committed to helping exceptional entrepreneurs build lasting, category-defining technology companies since 1983.
+Committed to helping exceptional entrepreneurs build lasting, category-defining technology companies since 1983.
 Accel partners with businesses that show potential for significant long-term success in specific sectors.
 Emphasizing synergy, its portfolio enables Accel to offer the advantages of a cohesive, cooperative Accel community, including access to an extensive network of past and present entrepreneurs.

 Meritech Capital Partners

-Meritech Capital Partners is a premier provider of late-stage venture capital to category-defining private technology companies.
+A premier provider of late-stage venture capital to category-defining private technology companies.
 With over $2.6 billion under management, Meritech invests in companies with proven and differentiated technology, massive market opportunities, accelerating revenue, and experienced management teams.
 Meritech has a wealth of experience providing guidance to rapidly scaling companies.